ardodd2333/Project_Python3200K/README.md

-Magical Guess the Release Date Game for Dinsey Movies
+Magical Guess the Release Date Game for Disney Movies

 This game is a triva game of release dates for Disney Movies starting from 1938 through this year 2016.
 You will be introduced and asked a question.
 You will only be given one chance to answer the question.